nemonik/hands-on-DevOps/readme.md

 ## 6.15.
 How is a pipeline manifested?

-Each delivery pipeline is manifested as **Pipeline as Code** (i.e., software automation) accompanying software's source code in its version control repository.
+Each delivery pipeline is manifested as **Pipeline as Code** (i.e., software automation) accompanying the application's source code in its version control repository.

 ## 6.16.
 What underlines all of this?

-I and the community of practice argues DevOps will strugge without ubiquitous access to shared pools of software configurable system resources and higher-level services that can be rapidly provisioned (i.e., cloud).
+I and the community of practice argue DevOps will struggle without ubiquitous access to shared pools of software configurable system resources and higher-level services that can be rapidly provisioned (i.e., cloud).

 Although, it is actually possible to DevOps on mainframes.